wmartingleason/household-financial-simulation/README.md

 #### Income Trajectory Generation
 - Generates stochastic income paths using the compound Poisson model
-- Each household draws its own jump frequency from a Beta distribution
 - Jump sizes follow lognormal distribution with estimated parameters
 - Income floors at $100 to prevent unrealistic values